 Salvia miltiorrhiza, more commonly known as red sage, is so nicknamed for its bright red taproot.
 This herb is native to both China and Japan, although it is more highly valued by the Chinese than the Japanese, especially when it comes to alternative medicine.
 Red sage is a perennial plant that belongs to the labitiae family.
 Commonly referred to as Danshen by the people of China, this deciduous herb is widely used in East Asia as a natural remedy for chronic renal failure, coronary heart disease, as well as diabetes.
 Women, in particular, may benefit from red sage as it helps relieve common female conditions such as dysmenorrhea and amenorrhea.
 Even better, red sage may be used by mothers to relieve abdominal pain after childbirth.

 Brief history of red sage

 Red sage was seldom used in ancient Chinese medicine, but it has become a valuable herb in Chinese clinical practice after it was discovered that it could treat a diverse range of ailments.
-Red sage was a part of the so-called "Tianwang Buxin Dan" formula (together with ginseng and cinnabar) and was described in the "Material Medica of Rihuazi" written by Master Sun-Rays in the 10th century.
+Red sage was a part of the so-called "Tianwang Buxin Dan" formula (together with ginseng and cinnabar) and was described in the "Materia Medica of Rihuazi" written by Master Sun-Rays in the 10th century.
 According to the Master, Danshen nourishes the heart, reinforces the will power, unblocks the guan pulse, and cures goiter and pyrogenic infections.
 The ability of red sage roots to "thin" the blood and prevent blood clotting has been well studied and well documented, which made it a highly regarded natural "blood thinning" agent throughout China.